 Install the WP-Optimize plugin and navigate to the dashboard(click on the WP-optimize).
 This plugin offers you a single button to clean your database.

-Click on the Run optimization button to clean the different section database.
+Click on the Run optimization button to clean the different section databases.
 You can clean all the sections at once by clicking the Run all selected optimizations now.

 Both the plugins have the same intentions and we can give it try.
 Cleaning the redundant data is always useful for improving the performance of your blog.